5 TIPS TO MAKE YOUR GYM SESSIONS MORE EFFECTIVE

 2. Don’t rush, rest is there for a reason

-One of the most obvious training characteristics amongst endurance athletes is their insistence to perform high-rep sets and volume, with little rest - they are just ‘wired’ in a certain way.
+One of the most obvious training characteristics amongst people (especially if used to running, swimming or cycling) is their insistence to perform high-rep sets and volume, with little rest - they are just ‘wired’ in a certain way.
 They replicate their ‘non-stop’ aerobic training habits and pump thoughtlessly through the reps, often bouncing from one exercise to another.

 However the amount of time we rest is very important if we want to maximise the effects of our training, much like a swim, bike or run set.
 The right interval length depends on the intensity of your efforts, as well as the type of exercise performed.
 For example, a heavy set of squats may require a 60-90sec rest compared to 30-45 seconds for lighter/conditioning movements.

-3. Strength training has a neurological demand, avoid doing when tired
+3. Strength training has a neurological demand, avoid when tired

 4. Weaker side first